 14A/14 How does a state association request additional bonding coverage?

-State associations must request additional bonding coverage, each season, by emailing bonding@bowl.com or their Regional Manager.

-14/A15 How do we determine the proper amount of bonding coverage we should have for our association?

-To calculate your proper bonding coverage amount, you should add together all funds that would go through your association each year.
-(If all association money were in your account at the same time, how much would that be?)
-Include all income from membership, tournaments, fundraising, savings accounts, other events, etc.

-14A/16 What is the maximum amount of bonding coverage we can get for our association?
+State associations must request additional bonding coverage, each season, by emailing bonding@bowl.com or their Regional Manager. g 14/A15 How do we determine the proper amount of bonding coverage we should hav е for our association?
+To calculate your proper bonding coverage amount, you should add together all func that would go through your association each year.
+(If all association money were i your account at the same time, how much would that be?)
+Include all income from membership, tournaments, fundraising, savings accounts, other events, etc. n 14A/16 What is the maximum amount of bonding coverage we can get for ou association?
 USBC's bonding company has a maximum amount of \$1 million per association.
-Any amount needed above that would need to be purchased as an additional bonding plan through another company.

-14A/17 How often do I have to request additional bonding coverage?

-All associations are required to request any additional bonding coverage at the beginning of each new bowling season.
+An amount needed above that would need to be purchased as an additional bonding pla through another company. y 14A/17 How often do I have to request additional bonding coverage?
+All associations are required to request any additional bonding coverage at th e beginning of each new bowling season.